 Updates are applied to the source part to create serviceable parts.
 Updates are named filename XaaaaaZZ, where filename is the file name of the source part, aaaaa is an APAR number, and X/ZZ identify the release of the product.
 The value of X/ZZ is taken from the :SLVI tag in the product parameter file.
-(See Chapter 21, "Product Parameter File Syntax," on page 621 for more information).
+(See Chapter 21, "Product Parameter File Syntax," on page 625 for more information).

 The serviceable parts are then processed by a build function to generate the usable form.
 Serviceable parts are named filename XXXppppp, where filename is the name of the source/replacement part, XXX is a unique 3-character abbreviation that describes the part type, and ppppp is the PTF number.
 The 3-character file type abbreviation is defined in the file type abbreviation table.
-See Chapter 15,
+See Chapter 15, "The

-"Introduction to the Software Inventory," on page 163 and Chapter 22, "Software Inventory Syntax," on page 659 for more information.
+VMSES/E software inventory," on page 163 and Chapter 22, "Software inventory syntax," on page 663 for more information.